dhalianeza/instagram/README.md

 * user will be able to Sign in to the application before start using it.
 * user will be to Upload a pictures to the application.
 * user will be able to Search for different users .
-* user will be able to See your profile with all your pictures.
+* user will be able to See others profile with all their pictures.
 * user will be able to Follow other users and see their pictures on my timeline.